kj3moraes/Battleship-Game-Engine/README.md

 **Class Descriptions**
 * `Main.java` - houses all the interacting piece.
 Is the executable file to play the game
-* `Ship.java` - enum containing the specifications of the Ships used.
+* `Ship.java` - class containing the specifications of the Ships used and its respective position on the Battlefield
 * `Battlefield.java`- class that provides template for the Battlefield object - the playable arena
 * `Player.java` - abstract class outlining how a player should play
     * `Human.java` - a human player